LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/13_working_with_tilemaps/index.md

 The `Tileset` class will manage a collection of tiles from a texture atlas.
 Each tile will be represented as a `TextureRegion`, building on the tools in the library we created earlier.

-In the *Graphics* directory of the *MonoGameLibrary* project, create a new file named *Tileset.cs* with the following code as the initial structure:
+In the *Graphics* folder of the *MonoGameLibrary* project, create a new file named *Tileset.cs* with the following code as the initial structure:

 [!code-csharp[](./snippets/tileset.cs#declaration)]